 If you take your knuckles or a baseball and press them into your brow, your cheeks or your jaw you will feel a dull but intensely aching pain.
 This pain can be so strong that it makes your breathing shallow and the pit of your stomach tight.
 When I started compressing my facial muscles it hurt so bad that I questioned whether I could ever make any progress.
 In fact, you can feel and see the progress every day.
 Facial acupressure is actually an old art that may have many benefits but is not yet grounded firmly in science.
 Also it does not aim to fully relieve the trigger points in the face.
 I think that the regimen presented here targets the most important myofascial restrictions in the face and guides you to rid yourself of them completely.

-I have become convinced that beauty does not come from genes as much as it comes from the environment.
 Bad social environments influence us to tighten up our faces more.
 Tense interactions make us raise our brows, squint our eyes, purse our lips and tighten our jaw.
 Over days, months and years this leaves our facial musculature exhausted, and depleted.
 If you have several stressful days in a row, or don’t get enough sleep these muscles will tense up further and make you look older and sickly.
 It also makes you feel more anxious, charging your expressions with neurotic pressure.
 Last year I realized that my tense facial muscles are a “psychological anchor” for my poor mood.
-I am convinced that they are involved in depression, anxiety, and even stress related diseases like schizophrenia.
+I am convinced that they are involved in depression, anxiety, and many other stress related diseases.

 Me smiling in 2010 versus me smiling in 2016